Can I Smoke Pot After Breast Augmentation?

 Always be completely honest with your plastic surgeon about your medical history and drug use habits, including current cannabis usage.
 It is completely normal to feel anxious about surgery.
 If you normally use cannabis to calm your nerves, talk to your surgeon about safe, alternative ways to reduce anxiety and manage stress in the weeks before and after your procedure.

-If you have any questions about the breast augmentation recovery process, contact us today.
+If you have any questions about the breast augmentation recovery process, contact us online or call our Lone Tree plastic surgery center at (303) 747-6719.
 We would be happy to help address any causes of concern and make you feel confident and safe about your procedure and recovery.